 As the sunset approaches, drive up to Panorama Point – a stunning location to watch the colour fade from the Red Valley.

-DAY 2 – IHLARA VALLEY & KAYMAKLI
+DAY 2: IHLARA VALLEY & KAYMAKLI

 SUNSET POINT

-This morning, wake up at dawn and walk to sunset point; a few hundred metres from the centre of Göreme.
-As the sun rises over the valley walls and the sky fills with hot air balloons, it’s a truly memorable way to wake up.
+As the sun rises over the valley walls and the sky fills with hot air balloons, it’s a memorable way to start the day.
 Sunset Point is the spot to be if you want the Instagram shot in front of the masses of balloons.

 IHLARA VALLEY